APNIC-Labs/draft-kskroll-sentinel/README.md

    Note that the sentinel mechanism described here measures a very different (and likely more useful) metric than [RFC8145].
-RFC 8145 relies on resolvers reporting the list of keys that they have to root servers.
-That reflects on how many resolvers will be impacted by a KSK roll, but not what the user impact of the KSK roll will be.
+RFC 8145 relies on resolvers reporting towards the root servers a list of locally cached trust anchors for the root zone.
+Those reports can be used to infer how many resolvers may be impacted by a KSK roll, but not what the user impact of the KSK roll will be.